SlimeVR/SlimeVR-Docs-Site/upload_firmware_guide.md

 ## 3. Install PlatformIO IDE

-Once installed we need to install PlatformIO, a plug-in that allows us to connect to the tracker and upload the firmware.
+Once Visual Studio Code is installed, open it and install [PlatformIO IDE for VSCode](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide), an extension that will allow us to connect to the tracker, build and upload the firmware.

 ![img](https://i.imgur.com/ebV0IgT.gif)